 The OX Club Hammer is a robust and durable lump hammer.
 It weighs 2.5 lbs and has a forged and induction-hardened stainless steel head designed to withstand heavy impact.

-The hammer has a light yet sturdy fibreglass handle with a TPR OX grip that feels comfortable in the hand and provides an excellent grip.
+The club hammer has a light yet sturdy fibreglass handle with a TPR OX grip that feels comfortable in the hand and provides an excellent grip.

-The hammer feels well balanced and comfortable to use.
+This Ox Club hammer feels well balanced and comfortable to use.
 This is a great medium weight club hammer that is perfect for medium-duty jobs.

 Roughneck Club Hammer 3lb F/glass Handle Review

 The Roughneck ROU65608 Club Hammer has a 3lb head made from hardened and tempered drop forged alloy steel, a fibreglass handle and a comfortable double injected TPR soft-grip.

 This club hammer feels weighty and solid in the hand but it also not so heavy that it is difficult to use.
 The well-engineered head has 45 degree chamfered precision milled faces.
 The 255 mm handle is made from fibreglass which gives strength but also reduces weight and lessens vibrations.
 The soft-grip handle feels comfortable and grippy even when wet.